wasswashafik/JuteNeT/README.md

 ***********************************************************************************************************************************************************
-If find it complex to understand the code, kindly reach me at wasswashafik@gmail.com for assistance, I often yearn to help
+If find it complex to understand the code, kindly reach me at wasswashafik@gmail.com for assistance, I often yearn to help.

 *********************************************************************************************************************************************************